 Concerning topic models training, I have searched for optimal hyperparameters for all 3 models based on grid search.
 For LDA, I have tested a varying number of topics that the model has to learn (3, 5, 10, and 15).
 For GSDMM, 2 parameters influence topics coherency in each “cluster.”
 I have run the algorithm for all 16 combinations of both parameters chosen from the values 0.01, 0.1, 0.5, and 0.9.
 For Attention-Based Aspect Extraction, I have manipulated the number of topics to learn, from the values 10, 15.
 Unfortunately, as this last model takes a very long time to run (around 3 hours per one set of hyperparameters), I have limited the number of hyperparameters checked compared to the LDA model.

 The evaluation of topic extraction is a hard task, as no model-agnostic metrics that can be compared between different models exist.
 The only reasonable method is human inspection.
 That is why after running every model I have verified the obtained topic for coherency (whether reviews inside one topic are similar) and distinctiveness (whether there are visible differences between modeled topics).
+To the modelling phase, only the one-hot-encoded topics obtained from the best model were used.

 3.3 Variables selection methods